November 21, 20160 mins read

 npm is the largest module repository in the world.
 It now has more modules than Bower (JS), nuget (.NET), Packagist (PHP), PyPI and Rubygems.org combined.
 So why does npm have so many modules?

-People responded to Ashley’s tweet with a whole range of responses, but most people gave similar reasons for modularising code:
+People responded to Ashley’s tweet with a whole range of responses, but most people gave similar reasons for modularizing code:

-There is a real cost of complexity when it comes to modularisation.
-As Guy Podjarny writes about in The 5 dimensions of an npm dependency, you may have a lot more dependencies that you rely on than you at first realise.
+There is a real cost of complexity when it comes to modularization.
+As Guy Podjarny writes about in The 5 dimensions of an npm dependency, you may have a lot more dependencies that you rely on than you at first realize.
 For each of your dependencies, you need to ask a lot of questions.

 Eventually, you find a package that seems to suit your needs, more or less.
 But your problems have only just begun.
 It’s up to you to evaluate the library: does it have tests?
 Can you understand the source code?
 Is it actively maintained?
 Is the documentation easy to find and consult?

 Rich Harris – Small Modules, It’s not quite that simple

 In addition to that list of questions, you should also be asking about security.
 Do the package maintainers address vulnerabilities in their code?
 Are there any known vulnerabilities in the dependency or it’s dependencies?